Walker-Xin/tutorial/second_year/talk/script.md

 # Slide by Slide Script

+## Slide 1

+Good afternoon everyone.
+Welcome to my talk, titled "From Newton's Laws to Modelling Black Holes".
+While my aim today is to show you how powerful numerical methods can be, I would like to start with a more philosophical question.

 ## Slide 2

 What do you think is the greatest achievement of science?
 People may say its mechanics, quantum physics.
 But in my opinion, the single most important result from science is that science has bestowed upon us the ability to predict the future.